THE ART OF NORMAN ROCKWELL: HIGHLIGHTS FROM THE PERMANENT COLLECTION

 Venue: Norman Rockwell Museum

-The largest and most significant public collection of original works by celebrated twentieth century illustrator, Norman Rockwell.
-The Museum exhibits a comprehensive array of paintings, drawings, studies, photographs, and artifacts that reflect the evolution of the artist's life and career.
-Norman Rockwell's Four Freedoms paintings (1943), iconic images inspired by Franklin Delano Roosevelt's 1941 State of the Union Address; The Marriage License (1955), a witty narrative inspired by an important rite of passage; and The Runaway (1958), a poignant reflection on childhood are among the Museum's extensive holdings.
+The largest and most significant public collection of original works by celebrated twentieth century illustrator, Norman Rockwell, the Norman Rockwell Museum exhibits a comprehensive array of paintings, drawings, studies, photographs, and artifacts that reflect the evolution of the artist's life and career.
+Norman Rockwell's iconic World War II era Four Freedoms paintings (1943), The Marriage License (1955), a witty narrative inspired by an important rite of passage; and The Runaway (1958), a poignant reflection on childhood are among the Museum's extensive holdings.
+As America's preeminent illustrator, Norman Rockwell was among the most successful mass communicators of the twentieth century.
+Painting a sweeping range of topics during a period of extensive technological and social change, Rockwell helped forge a sense of national identity through his art.